Forestell History, Family Crest & Coats of Arms

 Early Origins of the Forestell family

 The surname Forestell was first found in Kent, where they held a family seat as Lords of the manor of Forstall, and were granted the lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Forestell family

-Another 305 words (22 lines of text) covering the years 1172, 1359, and 1682 are included under the topic Early Forestell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Forestell research.
+Another 85 words (6 lines of text) covering the years 1172, 1359, and 1682 are included under the topic Early Forestell History in all our PDF Extended History products and printed products wherever possible.

 Forestell Spelling Variations

 Since church officials and medieval scribes spelt each name as it sounded to them; as a result, a single person could accumulate many different versions of his name within official records.
 A close examination of the origins of the name Forestell revealed the following spelling variations: Forristal, Forristall, Forrestal, Forrestall, Forrestell, Forestal, Forestel, Forestall, Forestell, Forstal, Forstall, Furstal and many more.

 Early Notables of the Forestell family (pre 1700)